Transport in Worthing: Road

-James Town, who was closely involved with the early-19th-century coaching industry, became Worthing's leading horse-bus operator in the late 19th century, after the success of the railway caused coaching to decline.
-Other businessmen provided competition, and by 1900 horse-drawn buses served all parts of the town.
+James Town, who was closely involved with the early-19th-century coaching industry, became Worthing's leading horse-drawn omnibus operator in the late 19th century, after the success of the railway caused coaching to decline.
+Other businessmen provided competition, and by 1900 horse-drawn omnibuses served all parts of the town.
 From 1904, motorised buses superseded these: the Sussex Motor Road Car Company and its successor the Worthing Motor Omnibus Company ran local and long-distance from garages near the railway station.
 By 1909, Worthing Motor Services Ltd had formed; their fleet was 15 strong.
 Southdown Motor Services, formed in 1915 and later nationalised, survived with that identity until deregulation in 1986, after which Stagecoach Group acquired its routes and fleet.

 An experimental "tramocar" service was started in 1924.
 This used small single-decker vehicles manufactured by Shelvoke and Drewry.
 The first tramocars had solid wheels, open sides and a tiller instead of a conventional steering wheel; later models were fully enclosed and had pneumatic tyres.
 The initial service along the promenade was provided by two vehicles, but by the time Southdown Motor Services took over Tramocars Ltd's operations in 1938 there were 15 tramocars and a network of routes across Worthing.
 The last vehicle was withdrawn from service in 1942.

 A bureaucratic oversight meant that the borough council passed a bill to allow the development of a tramway network in Worthing.
 Between 1901 and 1903, The British Electric Traction Company sought permission to open tram routes between Hove, Worthing and Littlehampton.
 The council passed a bill to prevent this by ensuring that only they could authorise such a development, although they had no intention of doing so.
 The bill was never repealed.

 In the early 21st century longer-distance routes to Midhurst, Brighton and Portsmouth, were run by Stagecoach's South Downs division.
 Metrobus operated a route to Crawley.
 Other bus operators in the area included Worthing-based Compass Travel, Brighton & Hove Bus and Coach Company and Worthing Coaches, a division of haulage and travel company Lucketts Travel Group.
 Day trips and longer holidays by coach, and private hire of vehicles, are offered.